-If this material is allowed to get wet or condensation is permitted to form between sheets, deterioration will occur.
+If this material is allowed to get wet or condensation is permitted to form between sheets, discoloration may occur.

 - Upon receiving material, check for moisture between sheets.
 Do not permit moisture from weather, condensation or other sources to remain between sheets. - To help prevent white rust, store sheets away from moisture.
 Store under cover in a heated building with adequate air circulation if lengthy storage or adverse weather conditions are expected.
 Never allow water to stand on sheets or bundles. - Sheets covered with tarpaulin or polyethylene should have enough space between cover and sheets to allow air to circulate. - If bundle gets wet, dry all materials immediately.
 Stack sheets on edge in a dry place and force air between them.
 Allow for free passage of air around each sheet when practical. - NEVER lay steel on earth.
 Store on timber or blocks.
-Always store material on a dry, solid surface in a manner that allows moisture to run off of material.
+Always store material on a dry, solid surface in a manner that allows moisture to run off of material. - DO NOT apply any solvents or lubricants to sidewall sheets.